Business continuity and crisis management

 - train staff involved in the recovery of the business

 - identify areas where you might need to strengthen your plan

 - demonstrate the ability of your company to recover

 See also the advantages of business continuity planning.

 If you outsource certain functions in your business to a third party, you should assess the adequacy of their business continuity plan and its compatibility with your own plan.

 Creating and initially testing your plan will require a good deal of effort and time.
 However, the work doesn't stop there.
 You will have to update your plan regularly to take into account the changing circumstances of your business.
 For example, if you move into new business premises you could face an entirely new set of risks.
 You'd need to draw up new maps for the emergency services and amend any contact numbers necessary.

 It may help to review your business continuity plan annually and carry out this review alongside testing to ensure that your plan remains effective.

 Business continuity standard

-To get an accurate picture of how your business' continuity plans and procedures align with best practice, you may want to assess them against an international standard.
-The standard specifies the requirements for a management system to protect against, reduce the likelihood of, and ensure your business recovers from disruptive incidents.
+To get an accurate picture of how your continuity plans and procedures align with best practices, you may want to assess them against a relevant international standard.
+The ISO 22301 standard specifies the requirements for a management system to protect against, reduce the likelihood of, and ensure your business recovers from disruptive incidents.